 Another contributor to this cornucopia of texture was the sizing room, sometimes called the "slaughterhouse" due to the damage and high loss of paper during the tub sizing operation.
 The process of dipping a handful of sheets into dilute, hot animal skin glue provides many opportunities to destroy perfectly viable sheets - or looked at another way, a chance to add more artisan texture.
 Once impregnated with hide glue, the sheets are gently pressed to distribute each sheet's size and remove excess size.
 The paper must then be separated and dried again on canvas trays or over treble line ropes.
-The common use of treble lines (horsehair ropes) to hang and dry hide glue sized sheets offers yet another chance for back marks to form and an opportunity to strengthen existing marks.

 The potential for staining, tearing, cockling, wrinkling, gluing sheet to sheet, or gluing down a folded corner; over-or under-sizing is ever-present when sizing paper.
 Another potential flaw involves hide glue crystals (shiny spots from overly moist size).
 The slaughterhouse was and is a terrifying place for a well-formed sheet of paper.
 On the other hand, these anomalies help tub-sized paper tell us a most exciting story.

-Back marks, felt hair marks, stains, wrinkles. folded corners glued down by hide glue - none of these deterred the paper merchants from bundling and selling the sheets, nor gave the letterpress printer pause when the type was inked and kissed or crushed the textured surface.
+Back marks, felt hair marks, stains, wrinkles, folded corners glued down by hide glue - none of these deterred the paper merchants from bundling and selling the sheets, nor gave the letterpress printer pause when the type was inked and kissed or crushed the textured surface.
 Nor did they stop the binder who folded, sewed, plowed off the edges, and bound the volume.
 Five hundred years later, many books still look almost pristine: the imprint crisp and embossed, the sheet strong, flexible, and resilient, allowing the textures of the paper to tell a complex tale in the marginalia.
 The story is there for us to read, sheet after sheet, each ragged clue left to our interpretation.

 CLARISSIMO.
-SIGNOR IL SIGNOR PIETR GIVSTINIANO REFORMATOR DEL STVI DI PADOVA.
+PRESTANTISSIMO SIGNOR IL SIGNOR PIETR GIVSTINIANO REFORMATOR DEL STVI DI PADOVA.